vincentsham/flowgmmdirichlet/README.md

 </p>

 <ul>
   <li>Both GMM components have very little moment.
 At the begining, they follow the latent outputs to move toward center a bit.
-Then, they move apart from the center slowly.</li>
+Then, they move away from the center slowly.</li>
   <li>Most GMM components slowly disappear as the model learns to discard them.</li>
   <li>With lr=1e-3, the colors of GMM components are not very sharp.
 I think it would turn the color sharper with more training epochs</li>
 </ul>